 Mobility: The structures can be disassembled and moved, but the most common use of the structures is in permanent settings

-Ease of installation: Structures can be set up by a laymen crew, but the company’s setup specialists are recommended to assist.
+Ease of installation: Structures can be set up by a laymen crew, but the company’s setup specialists are recommended to assist in larger or complicated designs.
 The buildings come with a setup video, an instructional manual and unlimited phone support

 Amenities offered: Pre-fabricated exterior decking, and many aesthetic options and upgrades.
 Other amenities are not provided by Oregon Yurtworks even though they are easily and reasonably installed in a conventional site-specific manner

 Lifespan of structure: 50-100 years.
-The things that can and will wear out are normal items such as the stain on the siding (needs to be redone every 5-10 years depending on type chosen and exposure) and the composition roofing (a 20-40 year lifecycle).
-The windows we include carry a lifetime warranty
+The things that can and will wear out are normal items such as the stain on the siding (needs to be re-done every 5-10 years depending on type chosen and exposure) and the composition roofing (a 20-40 year lifecycle).
+The windows included carry a lifetime warranty

 Warranty policies: The building itself has a one-year warranty and many of the components incorporated into the buildings carry their own extended warrantees (doors, the windows, skylights and roofing)